amohapatra3/currency-converter/README.md

 # Currency Converter

-This app takes input from users and converts currency accordingly
+This app takes input from users and converts currency accordingly.
+Users can input an amount and then select currency to convert from and to using dropdown menu.
+The conversion is then printed out.

+This project uses the free currency conversion  [exchangerate API] (https://app.exchangerate-api.com/dashboard)